 The dental implant is one of the single most important and revolutionary restorative dentistry options.

-Designed to replace missing teeth with appearance and function similar to that of natural teeth and beautifully enhance smile aesthetics, dental implants Bondi beach can be a great alternative to bridgework and traditional dentures.
+Designed to replace missing teeth with appearance and function similar to that of natural teeth and beautifully enhance smile aesthetics, dental implants Bondi can be a great alternative to bridgework and traditional dentures.

 At Bondi Dental, we recommend that any missing tooth is treated as soon as possible, as leaving them untreated can cause a series of cascading dental and health problems.